Data Science = the brains behind smart decisions.

 During your third year, you will seek out and do a 5-month internship at an organisation of your choice.
 This will enable you to become familiar with the day-to-day work of an engineering professional and the opportunities this line of work presents.
 If you wish, you can do the internship abroad!

-After completing your internship, you will enter the specialisation phase.
-The two specialisation tracks we offer within the programme will take you further into Data Science, or into developing your expertise on IT.
-They are:
+After completing your internship you will enter the specialisation phase.
+The two specialisation tracks we offer within the programme will take you further into Data Science.

 It is also possible to do an international exchange or opt for a related minor at another school or programme.
 Our partner universities include Helsinki Metropolia University of Applied Sciences, Hochschule für Technik und Wirtschaft in Berlin and Pôle Universitaire Léonard de Vinci in Paris.